MadeAndikaPramana/MadeAndikaPramana/README.md

 ## 🧠 About Me

-- 🎓 Currently working on **CaBe (Cari Beasiswa)** — an AI-powered scholarship search app for Indonesian high school students
+- Currently working on **CaBe (Cari Beasiswa)** — an AI-powered scholarship search app for Indonesian high school students
-- 🤖 Passionate about making ML models that are actually useful, not just accurate on paper
+- Passionate about making ML models that are actually useful, not just accurate on paper
-- 🌱 Always learning: from model training to API deployment
+- Always learning: from model training to API deployment
-- 📍 Based in Indonesia
+- Based in Bali, Indonesia

 ---